For us, Dogs are a short part of our entire lives. For dogs, we are their entire lIVes

 Nova is why I’m here

-In 2020, after my wife and I moved into our first dog-friendly condo, puppy fever hit — and I brought Nova home.
-As an active hiker, I thought I was ready for the energy of a German Shepherd.
-I read books, watched videos, and handled her basic needs and training well.
+In 2020, after my wife and I moved into our first dog-friendly condo, we adopted Nova, a high-drive German Shepherd puppy.
+As an active hiker, I thought I was ready—but nothing could have prepared me for the level of structure and leadership she needed.

 Supernova